 This creates a challenging market dynamic for the professional services provider.
 Using the buyer's decision process in marketing content can help overcome these challenges.
 Conforming your content to the way buyers engage, will increase positive outcomes.
 In other words, a content-based marketing and sales enablement framework is appropriate.

 This is true if you call your efforts rainmaking or sales.
 Call your prospects customers or clients.
 Or your sales force Business Development Managers, Sales Reps, Engineers, or Partners.
-Exploring these concepts, and applying them, are touchstones in a Content Logic consulting engagement.
+Exploring these concepts, and applying them, are touchstones in a Content Logic engagement.

 The Way Forward

 Increasing the client base and cross-selling professional services often relies on accretive growth.
-Relationship development (not unwisely) is front and center.
+Relationships (for good reason) are front and center.
 But what happens when you run out of college roommates, friends, and existing clients?
-Word-of-mouth is awesome, but it does have limitations when moving into new markets or launching new services.
+Word-of-mouth is fantastic, but it has limitations when moving into new markets or launching new services.

 And what are relationships built upon?
 Friendship?
 Collegiality?
 Only in part.
 You must be a trusted friend or colleague.
 And in this context, "trusted" means trusted to do an expert job.
 The stakes are too high, and reputations are on the line.

 In this context, how do you develop trust with someone you've never met?
 Someone just beginning their "Buyer's Journey?"
 How do you find each other?
 How do you engage at that crucial first phase when you can have the most impact and frame the debate?
 This is especially difficult for new market entrants.

 Thought leadership within the framework of content-based marketing is the way.

 It is not enough to deliver expertise.
 It must be well-placed to be well received.
 In other words, the content must align to the phases of the buyer's journey if it is to be relevant and effective.
-Furthermore, it must be appealing to wide audience.
-CFOs, COOs, CTOs, purchasing departments, legal.
-It is not only your direct client who has a stake.
+Furthermore, it must be appealing to multiple stakeholders and decision makers.

 You must write with more than professional expertise.
 You must write with marketing expertise too.